LiamMahoney/mouse-movement/README.md

   </ul>
 </ul>
 <h2>Main Algorithm</h2>
 The driver of this game is a function that determines where the user's cursor is relative to the box.
-If the cursor is within x amount of pixels the box moves.
+If the cursor is within 100 pixels the box moves.
 Special cases are considered when the box is in a corner and when it is along the edge of the border.
 A hint of randomness is added to the box's movement to add an element of unpredictability to the movement.